gnosis/conditional-tokens-docs/docs/game2.md

 ![](assets/Conditional_TokenGames-06.png)

 Everyone participating in the futarchy market would now decide the best move to win the overall game, by buying the correspondent outcome token in the market.
-Let's imagine the crowd decided to go for B2, i.e. the most highly valued outcome token was B2 at the specified market end time.
+Let's imagine the crowd decided to go for B2, i.e. the most hily valued outcome token was B2 at the specified market end time.
 The opponent player then chooses to claim square A3.

 ![](assets/Conditional_Token_Games-04.png)